Banneri/svg_to_stl/README.md

+This code makes some kind of a stamp from svg files.

 There is a limit how complex svg files this can handle.
 It can handle atleast 136 polygons.
 Measurements are in millimeters (mm).